bhargavgolla/jquery-expression-builder/README.md

 ---------------------- | ------------------------------------------- | ----------
-eb-expression-complete | Triggered when expression is complete.      | Expression Value eb-subexpresion-add    | Triggered when a sub-expression is added.   | Sub-expression data of the added element. eb-clear 			         | Triggered when the expression is cleared.   | NONE
+eb-expression-complete | Triggered when expression is complete.      | Expression Value eb-subexpresion-add    | Triggered when a sub-expression is added.   | Sub-expression data of the added element. eb-clear 			   | Triggered when the expression is cleared.   | NONE eb-back 			   | Triggered when poping off that last added sub-expresson | NONE

 ### API